Aubreymcfato/wscontest/README.md

 wscontest
 =========

-A simple application for the 10th Wikisource anniversary contest
+A simple application for draw winners Wikisource anniversary contests.